unconed/MathBox.js/README.md

 Manipulation
 ------------

 By giving objects an ID, you can manipulate them, using CSS-like selectors, i.e. `#id`.
 IDs must not contain spaces or punctuation other than `-` and `_`.
-You can also select all objects of a certain type by class, e.g. `axis` or `grid`.
+You can also select all objects of a certain type, e.g. `axis` or `grid`.

 ```
 // Get all properties of the X axis object.
 var properties = mathbox.get('#x-axis');

-// Make all axes
+// Make all axes red
 mathbox.set('axis', { color: 0xff0000 });

 // Make Z axis thicker (1000ms animation)